Surface Roughness of Rollers

 There comes a point when it becomes apparent, that production of the board no longer meets expected quality or specifications.
 One obvious factor that shows up when this point is approaching!

-Is Machine speed…?
+Machine speed…?

-Deteriorating Surface Roughness Finish
+Deteriorating Surface Finish

 It will be noticeable that the machine speed starts to decrease, as the operators try to maintain the quality of a given product within specification limits.
 As the operators start to lower the machine speed to achieve quality targets set for the product, they are manufacturing.